 Draper’s roots in the space industry, going back to the Apollo missions, make us a uniquely experienced player in the modern space field.
 As a partner with NASA and a number of commercial companies working toward upcoming space flights and moon landings, our Space Systems team is continuing Draper’s legacy of solving some of the most challenging programs within the space economy.

-Seamus and Alan both say that the most dramatic change in the space industry in recent years has been the volume and pace of work.
-New NASA initiatives to return to the moon and new commercial interest in space flight have driven an industry boom, which they expect to continue as commercial opportunities in space grow.
+Alan believes the most dramatic change in the space industry in recent years has been the volume and pace of work.
+New NASA initiatives to return to the moon and new commercial interest in space flight have driven an industry boom, which he expects to continue as commercial opportunities in space grow.

 One of Draper’s current space initiatives includes NASA’s Commercial Lunar Payload Services (CLPS) project, in which Draper is working to deliver scientific or commercial payloads to the moon as a service.
 Draper is the prime contractor for this program, and is working alongside eight other companies that were selected to bid for CLPS missions going forward.
 We are partnered with ispace, a Japanese company working on the design of Draper’s lunar lander and a rover that may fly onboard too; General Atomics Electromagnetic Systems, who will handle the manufacturing, integration and testing of the vehicle here in the U.S., plus integration and testing of the payloads into the vehicle; and Spaceflight, a startup based in Seattle, WA, that will coordinate grouping the payloads into bundles to make flights more cost-effective.

 “Now we have the next phase of human exploration.
 We’re going back to land humans on the moon in 2024, so that’s very exciting to see that government is interested in doing this again and providing actual funding to go along with it.” – Alan Campbell